-2.2 Harvest and preparation of samples.
-We used 20-30 RANKL knockout mice in Fig.1 for the rootless phenotype analysis.
-More than 6 WT or RANKL knockout mice samples were used in each group in Fig. 2-5 for histology and qPCR analysis.
-Animals were euthanized by CO2 inhalation.
+each group in Figs. 2-5 for histology and qPCR analysis.
+Animals were euthanized by CO_2 inhalation.
 The mandibles were removed and hemisected.
-The left side of the jaw samples were processed for X-ray and Micro-CT analysis, and the right side of the jaw samples were processed for paraffin embedding and histological analysis.
-After removal of soft tissue, jaw samples from the left side were fixed in 4% formaldehyde for 24 hours then stored in 70% ethanol prior to X-ray and Micro-CT analysis.
+The left side of the jaw samples was processed for X-ray and Micro-CT analysis, and the right side of the jaw samples were processed for paraffin embedding and histological analysis.
+After removal of soft tissue, jaw samples from the left side were fixed in 4% formaldehyde for 24 h then stored in 70% ethanol prior to X-ray and Micro-CT analysis.
 The jaw samples from the right side were fixed in 4% paraformaldehyde and prepared for histological analyses.
 The right sections were prepared for histological analysis according to standard protocol for samples that were prepared for paraffin sectioning.

-2.3 Histological Analyses.
+2.3.
+Histological analyses

 Histological analyses were performed as described [41].
 Tartrateresistant acid phosphatase (TRAP) stain was used as a marker for OCs using a commercial kit (Sigma) according to the manufacturer's instructions.
 Multinucleated TRAP-positive cells appeared as dark purple cells and were counted by light microscopy.
-Hematoxylin & eosin (H&E) staining was done as described previously [42, 43].
+Hematoxylin & eosin (H&E) staining was done as described previously [42,43].

+2.4.
+Radiographic procedures

-2.4 Radiographic procedures.
-X-ray analysis and microcomputed tomography (MicroCT) radiography were performed as previously described [42, 44, 45] at the University of Alabama at Birmingham Small Animal Bone Phenotyping Core associated with the Center for Metabolic Bone Disease.
+X-ray analysis and microcomputed tomography (MicroCT) radiography were performed as previously described [42,44,45] at the University of Alabama at Birmingham Small Animal Bone Phenotyping Core associated with the Center for Metabolic Bone Disease.

+2.5.
+Immunohistochemistry (IHC) analysis
-2.5 Immunohistochemistry (IHC) analysis.
-We performed IHC staining using corresponding alveolar and femoral sections from WT and RANKL^{-/-} mice as described [42, 44, 45].
-Mandible and long bone samples of different groups were sectioned, then the slides were analyzed by

-IHC for expression of proteins of the following markers: proliferating cell nuclear antigen (PCNA) (Goat polyclonal) (Santa Cruz, USA) (1:400), nestin (Chicken polyclonal) (aves LABS) (1:10000), dentin sialoprotein (DSP) (Rabbit polyclonal) (Santa Cruz, USA) (1:200), osterix (Osx) (Goat polyclonal) (Santa Cruz, USA) (1:200), IGF-1 (Rabbit polyclonal) (Santa Cruz, USA) (1:200), mTOR (Rabbit polyclonal) (Cell Signaling) (1:200), Phospho-Akt (Rabbit monoclonal) (Cell Signaling) (1:200), and Col1a1(Goat polyclonal) (Santa Cruz, USA) (1:50).
+We performed IHC staining using corresponding alveolar and femoral sections from WT and $RANKL^{-/-}$ mice as described [42,44,45].
+Mandible and long bone samples of different groups were sectioned, then the slides were analyzed by IHC for expression of proteins of the following markers: proliferating cell nuclear antigen (PCNA) (Goat polyclonal) (Santa Cruz, USA) (1:400), nestin (Chicken polyclonal) (aves LABS) (1:10,000), dentin sialoprotein (DSP) (rabbit polyclonal) (Santa Cruz, USA) (1:200), osterix (Osx) (goat polyclonal) (Santa Cruz, USA)

-2.6 Preparation of bone resorption-conditioned medium (BRCM).
-For preparation of BRCM, we isolated OC precursors from the spleen of WT and RANKL^{-/-} mice as described previously [41, 46].
+2.6.
+Preparation of bone resorption-conditioned medium (BRCM)

+For preparation of BRCM, we isolated OC precursors from the spleen of WT and $RANKL^{-/-}$ mice as described previously [41,46].
 Mouse calvaria bone slices were harvested from 4- to 6-week-old mice.
-Disk-like calvaria bone was harvested intact from the mouse heads followed by removal of the soft tissue including the periosteum.
-The average thickness of the calvaria bone was 0.5mm.
+Disklike calvaria bone was harvested intact from the mouse heads followed by removal of the soft tissue including the periosteum.
+The average thickness of the calvaria bone was 0.5 mm.
 Harvested calvaria bone slices were then washed three times in iced phosphate buffered saline (PBS) solution, and then snap-frozen with liquid nitrogen to kill living cells in the calvaria bone slices and to preserve bone matrix cytokines.
-Splenocytes were then plated on bone slice in 48-well tissue culture plates (1x105 cells per well) and cultured in α -modified MEM (GIBCO-BRL) with 10% (vol/vol) fetal bovine serum (FBS) (GIBCO-BRL) containing 20 ng/mL macrophage colony-stimulating factor (M-CSF; R&D Systems).
-After 24 hours, cells were cultured in the presence of 10 ng/mL receptor activator of NF-kB ligand (RANKL; R&D Systems) and 10 ng/mL M-CSF to induce OC formation.
+Splenocytes were then plated on bone slice in 48-well tissue culture plates (1 \times 105 cells per well) and cultured in α -modified MEM (GIBCO-BRL) with 10% (vol/vol) fetal bovine serum (FBS) (GIBCO-BRL) containing 20 ng/ml macrophage colony-stimulating factor (M-CSF; R&D Systems).
+After 24 h, cells were cultured in the presence of 10 ng/ml receptor activator of NF-kB ligand (RANKL; R&D Systems) and 10 ng/ml M-CSF to induce OC formation.
 The conditioned media from OC-mediated bone resorption was harvested at days 8 to 10 after induction.